rsiebenm/dark_dust/AbsreDgaia/Readme.md

 - _crossec_AvEbv.f_:
-Fortran code for computing cross-sections and optical depth using the dust model by Siebenmorgen R. (2023, A&A, 670A, 115).
+Fortran code for computing cross-sections and optical depth using the dust model by [Siebenmorgen (2023](https://doi.org/10.48550/arXiv.2311.03310).
 This file must be compiled first.
 Compilation instructions and additional details are provided in the file's header.

 - _./Data_Redd2023_AA676_132_Tab4_: